iliakan/javascript-tutorial/1-js/2-first-steps/07-types/article.md

 user[key] = true;
 ```

-Here, the variable `key` is probably evaluated or calculated at run-time.
+Here, the variable `key` is may be evaluated or calculated at run-time.
 And then we use it to access the property.
 That gives us a great deal of flexibility.
-The dot notation cannot be used the similar way.
+The dot notation cannot be used in similar way.

 So, most of time, the dot notation is used to access known and simple object properties, but when we need something more complex, then we use square brackets.